kamalsahu/Hadoop-CheckPoints/README.md

 22. what is seek time[solved]
 23. what is safe mode[solved]
 24. how to enable/desable safe mode[solved]
-25. how to run mr program in cluster[solved]
+25. how to run mr program in cluster